netgrp/pop-captive/README.md

 Future work, improvments waiting to be implemented after some testing

-* Let web portal be aware of active networks:
-  * Automatic log out if device disconnected.
-Send ARP requests every 1 minute and log user out if no response in some given time.
 * Gracefull error handeling
   * Do not leak error codes in the same way as now
   * Handle missing keys such as ['count'] in a gracefull manner